pvutov/WargameModManager/WargameModManager/USER_README.txt

-For users:
+------ BASIC INFO -----------

 This tool automates the replacement of mod files.
-This includes .dat files in you Wargame install dir and your wargame player profile in STEAM_INSTALL_DIR\userdata\...\251060\remote.
+This includes .dat files in your Wargame install dir and your WRD player profile in STEAM_INSTALL_DIR\userdata\...\251060\remote.

 The program has not been extensively tested in multi-user settings.
 If multiple people play Wargame on your computer, you should either:
 -have everyone use the same ModManager
--OR launch the game using the vanilla configuration after every play session, so that the game is restored to unmodded state
+-OR launch the game using the vanilla configuration after every play session, so that the game is restored to unmodded state.

 ------ DETAILS --------------